 Under the Plan, options to purchase common shares may be granted to employees, directors and certain consultants at prices not less than the fair market value at date of grant for incentive stock options and not less than 85% of fair market value for other stock options.
-These options expire five to ten years from the date of grant and may be fully exercisable immediately, or may be exercisable according to a schedule or conditions specified by the Board of Directors or the Option Committee.
+These options expire five to ten years from the date of grant and may be fully exercisable immediately, or may be exercisable according to a schedule or conditions specified by the Board of Directors or the

-During the three years ended June 30, 1998, 1997 and 1996, employees, including directors, were granted options to purchase 17,500, 123,000 and 6,000 common shares, respectively, and non-employees were granted options to purchase 14,500, 165,000 and 180,000 common shares respectively.
-During the six months ended December 31, 1998, no options were granted to employees, and an option to purchase 20,000 shares was granted to a consultant.
-The options were valued at \$50,000 based on the underlying services provided and were recorded as consulting expense in the quarter ended December 31, 1998.
-At December 31, 1998, 599,000 shares were available for future grants under the Option Plan.
+Option Committee.
+During the two years ended June 30, 1998 and 1997, employees, including directors, were granted options to purchase 17,500 and 123,000 common shares, respectively, and non-employees were granted options to purchase 14,500 and 165,000 common shares respectively.
+During the six months ended December 31, 1998, no options were granted to employees or directors, and an option to purchase 20,000 shares was granted to a consultant.
+During the year ended December 31, 1999, employees, and directors were granted options to purchase 33,000 common shares, and non-employees were granted options to purchase 63,000 shares.
+Of the options granted to consultants, options to purchase 60,000 common shares vest upon achievement of certain milestones.
+The Company is amortizing into compensation the estimated fair value of such options (\$450,845 at December 31, 1999), subject to remeasurement at the end of each reporting period, over the period estimated to achieve such milestones (one to two years).
+Compensation expense recognized on these options during the year ended becember 31, 1999 was approximately \$171,027.
+At December 31, 1999, 503,000 shares were available for future grants under the Option Plan.